ming hui chen

 Dr. Chen has focused much of her clinical research efforts on the diagnosis and amelioration of late cardiac effects in cancer survivors—attempting to understand treatment-related cardiac effects in patients currently undergoing cancer treatment.
 Her experience in cardiac imaging over the last 20 years includes both adult and pediatric echocardiography, where she has been a leader in the development and implementation of novel or cutting-edge imaging modalities in patients

 In 2006, Dr. Chen pioneered the first pediatric stress echocardiography program at Boston Children's hospital which has since become one of the largest pediatric stress echo programs across the country.
 Dr. Chen is the founder and leader of the C-BrDG (pronounced C-Bridge) (Cardiology of Brain Development in Genetics Program) which helps to improve the lives of patients with PVNH and cardiovascular disease.
-For her clinical work and leadership, she has been recognized by the "Partners-in-Excellence" Award and has been named by the Boston Business Journal as one of the "40 individuals under 40".
-She has amassed over 90 publications and 7800 citations in Google Scholar and her work has been funded by the American Heart Association, the National Cancer Institute, and the National Institute of Medicine.
+She has over 100 publications and 8000 citations in Google Scholar and her work has been funded by the American Heart Association, the National Cancer Institute, and the National Institute of Medicine.